 Pricing and contract terms

 Your primary concern is most likely going to be cost when searching for the best Canadian domain registrar.
 You will see that there is a range of different pricing options and contract lengths available.
-Some registrars offer an introductory price for the first year’s registration, but future years may be inflated, so be sure to factor in the cost for the whole term of the contract.
-At CanSpace we use no such practices - prices for .ca domains are $10.99 for the first year, and at renewal.
+Some registrars offer an introductory price for the first year’s registration, but future years may be drastically inflated, so be sure to factor in the cost for the whole term of the contract.
+At CanSpace we use no such practices - prices for .ca domains are $11.99 for the first year, and only $12.99 per year for subsequent renewals.

 The minimum term that you can register a domain name for is one year, however two years is common, and you can choose to register it for any length of time up to 10 years at a time.